Cincinesh/tue/README.md

 Requirements
 ------------
-Tuesday requires Visual Studio 2015 or a fully C++14-compliant compiler such as GCC 5 or Clang 3.4.
+Tuesday requires Visual Studio 2015 or a fully C++14 compliant compiler such as GCC 5 or Clang 3.4.

 Usage